javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 In many practical cases we'd prefer to get `undefined` instead of an error here (meaning "no street").

 ...And another example.
-In the web development, we may need the information about an element on the page.
-We can find this element using a special method call, such as `document.querySelector('.elem')`, and it either returns an object or `null` when there's no such element.
+In the web development, we can get an object that corresponds to a web page element using a special method call, such as `document.querySelector('.elem')`, and it returns `null` when there's no such element.

 ```js run
 // the result of the call document.querySelector('.elem') may be null